Centrelink payments and entitlements and work bonus

 Benefits of the CSHC

 If you have limited means and pay rent to a private landlord for accommodation, you may qualify for rent assistance.
-Rent assistance is paid in addition to pensions, allowances, benefits or Family Payment that you may receive.
+Rent assistance is paid in addition to a pension, allowance or benefit that you may receive.

-You may be able to qualify for rent assistance if you pay more than a certain amount for:
+You may qualify for rent assistance if you pay more than a certain amount for:

 - rent (other than for public housing)